tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTraffic/AddARandomTrafficSimulatorScript/index.md

 Spawnable lanes are the lanes on which new vehicles can be spawned by the Random Traffic Simulator Script.
 Best practice is to use beginnings of the lanes on the edges of the map as spawnable lanes.

-!!!important
+!!! warning
     Make sure you have a lanelet added into your scene.
-    The full tutorial on this topic can be found [here](../LoadStopLinesAndTrafficLanesFromLanelet/).
+    The full tutorial on this topic can be found [here](../LoadItemsFromLanelet/).

 Adding spawnable lanes is similar to [Adding NPC Prefabs](#add-npc-vehicles).